hexh250786313/coc-copilot/README.md

 - `copilot.shortcut`: (String, default: `"Cop"`) The shortcut used for Copilot completions in the completion menu.
 - `copilot.autoUpdateCompletion`: (Boolean, default: `true`) Whether to update the completion panel automatically when the copilot result is updated.
 - `copilot.triggerCharacters`: (Array, default: `[".", "/", "@", " ", "*", "<"]`) The characters that trigger copilot completions.
 If not set, some characters will not trigger copilot completions (such as `.@/`).
-- `copilot.keepCursorAfterCompletion`: (Boolean, default: `false`) Whether to keep the content after the cursor.
-If it is true, the content after the cursor will be kept.
-If it is false, the content will be replaced according to the content of copilot.
-The default is false.
+- `copilot.showRemainingText`: (Boolean, default: `true`) Whether to show the remaining text after the completion item in the completion menu.
+For some languages such as markdown, there is often a lot of text in one line, which can be helpful.

 ## License